NanoComp/meep/doc/docs/Meep_Tutorial/Band_diagram_resonant_modes_and_transmission_in_a_holey_waveguide.md

 ```

-where the first numeric column is an index (1, 2, 3, ...), the next three columns are the components of $\textbf{k}$, and the remaining columns are the real part of ω (for the `freqs:` lines) or the imaginary part of ω (for the `freqs-im:` lines).
+where the first numeric column is an index (1, 2, 3, ...), the next three columns are the components of $\mathbf{k}$, and the remaining columns are the real part of ω (for the `freqs:` lines) or the imaginary part of ω (for the `freqs-im:` lines).
 Now we can just do:

 ```
 unix% meep holey-wvg-bands.ctl | tee holey-wvg-bands.out